Optimizing User Profiles via Contextual Bandits for Retrieval-Augmented LLM Personalization: Results and Analysis

 \paragraph{PURPLE is effective across task types, including regression.}

-As our reward is based on the log-probability that the LLM assigns to the reference response, it does not directly reflect numerical distances between regression targets.
+Since our reward is based on the log-likelihood that the LLM assigns to the reference response, it does not directly reflect numerical distances between regression targets.
 Nevertheless, PURPLE still achieves strong gains on the regression task (Rating).
-This demonstrates that log-probability provides a principled and broadly applicable reward signal across diverse task forms.
+This demonstrates that log-likelihood provides a principled and broadly applicable reward signal across diverse task forms.